Scalerize21/Easy_EE_Patches/README.md

 <br>EzUnPnach.py is a reverse of it.

 <br>Ez_Pnach_Address_Shift.py:
-It reads from Patch.pnach and modifies it.
+It reads from Addresses.txt, to modify Patch.pnach with it.

 <br>EzAdvanceClock.py: